 deep Earth structure, mantle heterogeneity across scales, inner core anisotropy, outer core stratification, composition and chemistry of Earth materials, array methodology, Earth evolution.

 |Xiaojing Furubyxfu@berkeley.eduMcCone 177||

 I am a geoscientist who is interested in understanding how multiphase fluid mechanics shape our natural environment.
 In pursuit of such knowledge, I pay special attention to the roles of fluid instability and thermodynamic-driven phase transitions.

 My work is applied to a wide range of geoscience problems, including gas hydrate systems, volcanology, geologic carbon sequestration and hydrology.

 Host: Burkhard Militzer

-Research Interests: Planetary interiors; high pressure physics; first-principles computer simulations techniques; equations of state.
+Research Interests: Planetary interiors; high pressure physics; first-principles computer simulations techniques; molecular dynamics; equations of state.

 |Paula Matheus Carnevali|

 I am interested in geodetic observations (GPS and InSAR) to characterize the crustal deformation around subduction zones and large strike slip faults.
 I mainly focus on aseismic transient processes such as slow slip events and postseismic relaxation. webpage